 8. Kani Salad

-Did you know that like California Roll, Kani Salad is actually not from Japan but the U.S.?
-It’s made with imitation crab meat, which is actually from pollock mixed with cucumbers, vinegar (or lemon juice), mayonnaise, sesame seeds, and more.
-You can even add mangos or thinly sliced carrots or any other ingredients of your choice in like any other salads.
+Did you know that like California Roll, Kani Salad is actually not from Japan but the U.S?
+It’s a popular dish featuring imitation crab meat, which is actually from pollock mixed with cucumbers, vinegar (or lemon juice), mayonnaise, sesame seeds, and more.

 9. Gomaae (Spinach Sesame Salad)